num_result | R Documentation |

 digits |

-numeric: number of digits of rounding (default: |
+numeric: number of digits to round to (default: |

 tolerance |

-numeric: tolerance for rounded data (default: |
+numeric: optional numeric tolerance (default: |

 tolmult |

-numeric: multiplier for tolerance |
+numeric: multiplier for tolerance calculation (default: 2) |

 ... |

-x <- rnorm(10, mean=1.8, sd =0.25)
+x <- rnorm(10, mean = 1.8, sd = 0.25)

-num_result(c(mean(x), x), digits=2)
+num_result(c(mean(x), x), digits = 2)

 int_result(mean(x))